 NMACustomizableScheme * customScheme; customScheme = [self.mapView createCustomizableSchemeWithName:@"myCustomScheme" basedOnScheme: NMAMapSchemeNormalDay];

-Once you created the customizable scheme, you can retrieve it again anytime with the following code as long as the map view object was not destroyed.
-Custom schemes are created and valid only to the specific Map View from which was obtained.
+Once you created the customizable scheme, you can retrieve it again anytime with the following code as long as the map view object is not destroyed.
+Custom schemes are created and valid only for the specific Map View from which they were obtained.

 NMACustomizableScheme * customScheme = [self.mapView.getCustomizableSchemeWithName:@"myCustomScheme"];

-Before setting the attributes, you create the zoom range for which the change shall take effect.
-For this purpose, helper class
+Before setting the attributes you define the zoom range for which the change shall take effect.
+For this purpose helper class

 NMAZoomRange * myZoomRange = [[NMAZoomRange alloc] initWithMinZoomLevel:0.0f and toZoomLevel:20.0f];

-As seen above, for simple types such as Integer and Float, an object is not necessary for modification.
-For types such as color, the methods returns an object for easier manipulation.
+As seen above, for simple types such as Integer and Float an object is not necessary for modification.
+For types such as color the methods return an object for easier manipulation.